- Reference Number: HEY-998/2021

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

-What is a Contrast Enhanced Ultrasound examination?
+What is a contrast enhanced ultrasound examination?

 How is the examination performed?

 Your abdomen will need to be exposed.
 We advise you wear a top and either trousers, shorts or a skirt so that all of your clothing does not need to be removed.
 A cool gel is placed on your abdomen and a probe is moved over the skin.
 Gentle pressure is required to obtain the best images.
-The images are displayed on a monitor which the sonographer or doctor will look at and interpret the findings.
+The images are displayed on a monitor which the sonographer or doctor will look at and interpret.

 Once the examination is completed you will be given tissue to wipe away the gel.
 We can help you with this if you find it difficult.